 Legal Help for Arkansas Boat Accident Injury Victims

 The Little Rock boat accident attorneys at the Minton Law Firm understand the physical, financial and emotional challenges faced by injury victims and their family members.

 We also know that initial insurance company settlement offers are rarely enough to cover victims’ damages.

 Our injury attorneys work hard to recover the compensation you need to cope with:

 - Present and future medical costs

 If a loved one was killed in a boating accident caused by a negligent operator, our lawyers may be able to help you seek compensation through a wrongful death lawsuit.

-Please call the Minton Law Firm today at 501-404-5433 or contact us online for your free consultation.
-Our attorneys welcome clients from the greater Little Rock and Benton areas, and we don’t charge for our services unless we win your case.
+Please call the Minton Law Firm today at 501-794-0001 or contact us online for your free consultation.
+Our boat accident attorneys welcome clients from the greater Little Rock and Benton areas.
+We don’t charge for our services unless we win your case.